2016 Kaikōura earthquake: Tsunami

 The tsunami that followed the Kaikōura earthquake reached a peak height of about 7 metres.
 The tsunami was found to be highest at Goose Bay, with data indicating a maximum run-up height above tide level at the time of the tsunami of 6.9 m ± 0.3 m.
 At Oaro, the height was 5.3 m ± 0.3 m.
 Marine and freshwater flora and fauna were later found scattered across the Oaro River flood plain, extending 250 m inland from the high tide mark on the day of the survey.

 A tsunami estimated at five metres high struck the north-facing Little Pigeon Bay on Banks Peninsula.
 The bay contained only one building, an unoccupied holiday house that was pushed off its foundations and heavily damaged.
 In neighbouring Pigeon Bay, the tsunami was observed at about 2 am but caused no damage.
+In general, tsunami damage along the Kaikōura coast was minor because it happened at mid to low tide, beaches in the area are steep and much of the coastline had been lifted up during the earthquake.

-Casualties and damage
+Casualties

-Kaikōura and North Canterbury

 Two people died in the earthquake.
 A man was crushed and died when the historic Elms Farm homestead near Kaikōura collapsed.
 Two other people were rescued from the rubble of the house, including the man's 100-year-old mother.
 A woman died in a log house that was damaged at Mount Lyford.
-Early reports said her cause of death was a heart attack, but an autopsy later indicated it was a head injury suffered during the earthquake.
+Early reports said her cause of death was a heart attack, but an autopsy later indicated that she died from a head injury suffered during the earthquake.

+Damage

+Road and rail

-Many major roads were closed in the South Island because of slips and damage to bridges, including State Highway 1 between Picton and Waipara, and between Waipara and Springs Junction (SH 65 turnoff).
-Most roads were cleared within 24 hours, but SH 1 between Seddon and Cheviot via Kaikōura and the Inland Kaikōura Road were closed longer.
-The closure of SH1, the Inland Kaikōura Road and the Main North Line railway effectively cut off all land routes into Kaikōura.
+The earthquake caused "tens of thousands" of landslides.
+Many major roads were closed in the South Island because of slips and damage to bridges, including State Highway 1 between Picton and Waipara and between Waipara and Springs Junction (SH 65 turnoff).
+Most roads were cleared within 24 hours, but SH 1 between Seddon and Cheviot via Kaikōura and the Inland Kaikōura Road were closed for longer.
+The closure of SH 1, the Inland Kaikōura Road and the Main North Line railway effectively cut off all land routes into Kaikōura.
+Parts of diversion routes via State Highways 63, 6, 65 and 7 carried four times their usual traffic volume.

-On the morning of 19 November, Kaikōura remained cut off by road due to landslides, damaged bridges and infrastructure, road subsidence, and the risk of falling debris.
-The NZ Transport Agency said that State Highway 1 would take months to repair, while repairs to the rail line, a key freight connection between Wellington and Christchurch, were likely to take more than a year.
-Parts of the diversion route via State Highways 63, 6, 65 and 7 were carrying four times their usual traffic volume.